taosdata/Bailongma/blm_telegraf/README.md

 ## Limitations

-The TDengine limits the length of super table name, so if the name of prometheus metric exceeds 60 byte, it will be truncated to first 60 bytes.
-And the length of label name is limited within 50 byte.
+The TDengine limits the length of super table name, so if the name of Telegraf measurement name  exceeds 60 byte, it will be truncated to first 60 bytes.
+And the length of tags name is limited within 50 byte.

 [TDengine]:https://www.github.com/Taosdata/TDengine